 Has Gertrude Boyle Trust been buying or selling shares of Columbia Sportswear?

-Gertrude Boyle Trust has not been actively trading shares of Columbia Sportswear over the course of the past ninety days.
+Gertrude Boyle Trust has not been actively trading shares of Columbia Sportswear in the last ninety days.
 Most recently, Gertrude Boyle Trust sold 666,715 shares of the business's stock in a transaction on Tuesday, July 28th.
 The shares were sold at an average price of $78.77, for a transaction totalling $52,517,140.55.
 Following the completion of the sale, the insider now directly owns 7,360,822 shares of the company's stock, valued at $579,811,948.94.
 Learn More on Gertrude Boyle Trust's trading history.

 Who are Columbia Sportswear's active insiders?

-Columbia Sportswear's insider roster includes Stephen Babson (Director), Sarah Bany (Major Shareholder), Joseph Boyle (EVP), Peter Bragdon (CAO), Franco Fogliato (EVP), Walter Klenz (Director), Lisa Kulok (EVP), Douglas Morse (SVP), Ronald Nelson (Director), Sabrina Simmons (Director), Jim Swanson (CFO), and Gertrude Trust (Major Shareholder).
+Columbia Sportswear's insider roster includes Stephen Babson (Director), Sarah Bany (Major Shareholder), Joseph Boyle (Chairman, CEO & President), Peter Bragdon (CAO), Franco Fogliato (EVP), Walter Klenz (Director), Lisa Kulok (EVP), Douglas Morse (SVP), Ronald Nelson (Director), Sabrina Simmons (Director), Jim Swanson (CFO), and Gertrude Trust (Major Shareholder).
 Learn More on Columbia Sportswear's active insiders.

 Are insiders buying or selling shares of Columbia Sportswear?